Zarrarabid/Live-Site/README.md

 Bootstrap: Responsive web design framework.
 Material-UI (mui): React components for a modern and stylish interface.
 Aos: Animate On Scroll library for smooth and captivating animations.

+TO INSTALL PACKAGES
+- use npm i
+  OR
+- npm i -f